Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

+The converse of Corollary \ref{Lie} does not hold as illustrated by the following example.
+The example also illustrates that in Theorem \ref{unip}, the statement that a unipotent automorphism $T$ of a connected Lie group $G$ acts distally on $\Sub^a_G$ can not be replaced by the statement that $T$ belongs to the class (NC).
+It also shows that Theorem \ref{main} can not be completely generalised to any connected Lie group $G$ even if we restrict the class of automorphisms to $(\Aut(G))^0$, as in Theorem \ref{aut0}.
+Moreover, the example also illustrates that the condition on the center in Corollary \ref{pt-distal} is necessary for the statement $(6)$ to be equivalent to $(1-5)$ in the theorem.

-\begin{example} Let $G=\HH/D$, where $\HH$ is the 3-dimensional Heisenberg group $($the group of strictly upper triangular matrices in $\SL(3,\R))$ and $D$ is a discrete central subgroup of $\HH$ isomorphic to $\Z$.
-Then $G$ is a connected step-2 nilpotent Lie group, its center $Z$ is compact and $G/Z\approx\R^2$.
-Let $T$ be any nontrivial inner automorphism of $G$, i.e.\ $T=\inn(x)$ for some $x\not\in\Z$, Note that $T$ has bounded orbits as $T^n(g)\in gZ$, $n\in\Z$, for every $g\in G$.
-As $G$ is connected and nilpotent, $T$ is unipotent and Theorem \ref{unip} implies that $T$ does not act distally on $\Sub^a_G$. \end{example}
+\begin{example} Let $G=\HH/D$, where $\HH$ is the 3-dimensional Heisenberg group $($the group of strictly upper triangular - unipotent - matrices in $\SL(3,\R))$ and $D$ is a discrete central subgroup of $\HH$ isomorphic to $\Z$.
+Then $G$ is a connected step-2 nilpotent Lie group, its center $Z$ of $G$ is compact and $G/Z\cong\R^2$.
+Let $T$ be any nontrivial inner automorphism of $G$, i.e.\ $T=\inn(x)$ for some $x\not\in Z$, Note that $T$ has bounded orbits as $T^n(g)\in gZ$, $n\in\Z$, for every $g\in G$.
+As $G$ is connected and nilpotent, $T$ is nontrivial and unipotent and Theorem \ref{unip} implies that $T$ does not act distally on $\Sub^a_G$.
+However, $T$ belongs to (NC).
+For if $A$ is a discrete cyclic subgroup of $G$, it is either finite and hence central in $G$, in which case it is $T$-invariant, or its image in $G/Z$ is a discrete infinite cyclic group and as $T$ acts trivially on $G/Z$, it follows that $T\in\nc$.
+Also $T\in (\Aut(G))^0$ and in fact, it generates a non-compact subgroup in $(\Aut(G))^0$.
+Moreover, every inner automorphism of $G$ belongs to $\nc$. \end{example}

-The map $T$ in the above example is trivial on the central torus and it also acts trivially on the quotient group modulo the central torus.
+The map $T$ in the above example acts trivially on the central torus and it also acts trivially on the quotient group modulo the central torus.
 Such maps on connected Lie groups are known as (isotropic) shear automorphisms (see \cite{D}).